-The consolidated financial statements of NIBC Holding N.V.
-(NIBC Holding) for the year ended 31 December 2015 were authorised for issue by the Managing Board of NIBC Holding on 8 March 2016.
-NIBC Holding together with its subsidiaries (NIBC Holding or the group) is incorporated and domiciled in the Netherlands.
-The principal activities of NIBC Holding are described in the Report of the Managing Board of this Annual Report.
+The consolidated financial statements of NIBC Bank N.V.
+(NIBC) for the year ended 31 December 2015 were authorised for issue by the Managing Board of NIBC on 8 March 2016.
+NIBC, together with its subsidiaries (NIBC or the group), is incorporated and domiciled in the Netherlands, and is a wholly-owned subsidiary of NIBC Holding N.V.
+(NIBC Holding).
+The principal activities of NIBC are described in the Report of the Managing Board of this Annual Report.